Priyanka-Prabhath/Object-Tracking-and-Counting-in-a-Video/README.md

 # Method 1:
 Using Density based clustering to count moving objects in a trafiic based video.
-* We extract the background first by taking a weighted aaverage of all the frames in the video based on the temporal weightage.
+* We extract the background first by taking a weighted average of all the frames in the video based on the temporal weightage.
 * We subtract the background and Extract the Frames where we only have objects in a brighter view.
 * Now, We need to perform Dilation and Erosion on the frames which removes the noise
 * Peform Clustering on each frame in the Frames, such that each cluster will be a Object in the Final output.